Video shows day care worker hit child in the face

 "They have to go through extensive training," Hill said.
 "They have to go through a background check and they have to be cleared by the state.
 The state cleared her to work in childcare and we took the state's word for it."

 As for Sullivan, she says she has no plans to put her children back in day care and is scared that this woman may have hurt other children in the past.
-She is also pursuing charges against the employee and is hoping the daycare will review old surveillance video to see if any other children were hurt.
+She is also pursuing charges against the employee and is hoping the day care will review old surveillance video to see if any other children were hurt.

 Copyright 2019 WTVG via Gray Media Group, Inc. All rights reserved.